 The root bark has the same properties as the bark of the trunk.
 The gum discharged by the stem is a stimulant and tonic with a soothing effect on the skin and mucous membranes.

-An infusion or a decoction of the fresh leaves is a bitter vegetable tonic , especially in chronic malarial fevers because of its action on the liver.
+An infusion of the fresh leaves is a bitter vegetable tonic , especially in chronic malarial fevers because of its action on the liver.
 It should be taken in doses of 15 to 60 grams.

 The use of 3 grams of the inner bark of margosa with 6 grams of jaggery every morning, is very effective in piles.
 To check bleeding piles, 3 or 4 neem fruits can be administered with water.

 The sap of the tree has been found effective in leprosy, when taken in daily doses of 60 grams.
 Simultaneously the patient's body should be massaged with the sap.

 This regimen should be continued for 40 days.
 If the sap is not available, 12 grams of neem leaves and pepper can be ground in water and taken.